-In patients receiving OPDIVO with ipilimumab, immune-mediated pneumonitis occurred in 6% (25/407) of patients.
-The median time to onset of immune-mediated pneumonitis was 1.6 months (range: 24 days to 10.1 months).
+Immune-mediated pneumonitis occurred in 6% (25/407) of patients with melanoma who received OPDIVO 1 mg/kg with ipilimumab 3 mg/kg every 3 weeks.
+Median time to onset was 1.6 months (range: 24 days to 10.1 months).
 Immune-mediated pneumonitis led to permanent discontinuation or withholding of OPDIVO with ipilimumab in 2.2% and 3.7% of patients, respectively.
 Approximately 84% of patients with pneumonitis received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 30 days (range: 5 days to 11.8 months).
 Complete resolution occurred in 68% of patients.
 Approximately 13% of patients had recurrence of pneumonitis after re-initiation of OPDIVO with ipilimumab.